quetz-al/quetzal-client/quetzal/_auto_client/docs/DataApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/json, application/problem+json
+ - **Accept**: application/json, application/octet-stream, application/problem+json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **app_api_data_workspace_commit**
+# **workspace_commit**
-> WorkspaceDetailsType app_api_data_workspace_commit(wid)
+> InlineResponse2001Results workspace_commit(wid)

-Commit a workspace
+Commit workspace.

 Requests a workspace commit.
-That is, all metadata added or modified in this workspace will be committed to the global workspace, becoming available to all users.
+That is, all metadata added or modified in this workspace will be moved to the global, public workspace, becoming available to all users.
 Metadata versions will be incremented.

 ### Example